 Rice Pudding With Honey

 For butter, eggs, and cream cheese, yes.
 I get a smoother batter or frosting when they are not cold.

-If you make rice pudding with honey, I would love to hear what you changed and what you would keep exactly the same next time.
+If you make Rice Pudding With Honey, I would love to hear what you changed and what you would keep exactly the same next time.

+Rice Pudding With Honey